abinit/abipy/docs/installation.rst

 ``seaborn``

     Python visualization library based on matplotlib.
-    It provides a high-level interface for drawing attractive statistical graphics Used in AbiPy for particular plots.
+    It provides a high-level interface for drawing attractive statistical graphics.
+    Used in AbiPy for particular plots.

 ``wxPython`` and ``wxmplot`` for the GUI